goneri/kitchen-mincer/doc/source/index.rst

 Kitchen Mincer aims to answer the following needs:

 - Give a way and tools to continously validate application deployment.
-- Validate that my application still work even if I upgrade my IAAS.
+- Validate that my application still work even if I upgrade my OpenStack.

-For the moment, it is not possible to deploy and test a IAAS on baremetal.
+For the moment, it is not possible to deploy and test Openstack on baremetal but we consider to deploy OpenStack on top of another OpenStack for testing purposes.

 Glossary
 ========